signed/sandboxes/sandbox-spring/boot/readme.md

 # how to register controllers without @ComponentScan #
 just expose it as a bean in a class annotated with @configuration

+# how can I change the port of a programmatically started spring application #
+a

+# how can I change the implementing bean via application builder #